Finally, after a lot of research, taking advice from vinyl enthusiasts and my friends, I purchased my first good-quality turntable.

 The Audio-Technica AT-LP120XUSB is a good choice for people who are more into a fully manual direct-drive turntable.
 Compared with turntables in a similar price range, this turntable is the most affordable direct-drive turntable with cool features.

-With manual operation, you need to adjust everything yourself, i.e., from balancing the tonearm to cartridge alignment, which I think are the most loved tasks for any vinyl enthusiast.
+With manual operation, you need to adjust everything yourself, from balancing the tonearm to cartridge alignment, which I think is the most loved task for any vinyl enthusiast.

 Things I like: